 RESPONSE SUMMARY AMENDMENT BYLAW NOS.
-2905.02 & 2451.31 Approval Recommended for Reasons Outlined Below Interests Unaffected by Bylaw Approval Recommended Subject to Conditions Below Approval Not Recommended Du to Reasons Outlined Below Thank you for the opportunity to provide comments on this applica requesting to amend the zoning of their properties to facilitate a 6 a Healthy Communities Development perspective.
-The following i 6-lot subdivision.
-This referral has been reviewed from A healthy built environment is planned and built in a way which he people's physical, mental and social health.
-The Healthy Built Env evidence-based resource, which links planning principles to health perspective the location of this development and the distance to s increase in greenhouses gases and the resulting impact to air qua for residents to incorporate active forms of travel into their daily re vironment Linkages Toolkit (PHSA, 2018) is an h outcomes.
-From a healthy built environment ervices will require use of a vehicle and with it an ality.
-The distance may also minimize some opportunities Housing is a key determinant of health.
-It has a significant influen and indirectly influences many other determinants of health such opportunities, and access to health services.
-Healthy housing is a health and well-being.
-On this note, there is concern regarding th as this may lead to additional stress on residents on a yearly basi as income, early childhood development, educational affordable, high quality, and in a location that supports e fact that some of this property is within the floodplain, Interior Health is committed to improving the health and wellness and community partners to create policies and environments that out to if you require clarification or have questions.
-Signature: Signed By: Tanya Osborne, BAHS Agency: Interior Health Authority Title: Community Health Facilitator -Berrey Date: May 7, 2012
+2905.02 & 2451.31 Approval Recommended Subject to Conditions Below ☑ Approval Not Recommended Du to Reasons Outlined Below Thank you for the opportunity to provide comments on this ap requesting to amend the zoning of their properties to facilitate a Healthy Communities Development perspective.
+The followi plication.
+It is our understanding that the applicant is a 66-lot subdivision.
+This referral has been reviewed from ng is for your consideration: A healthy built environment is planned and built in a way which people's physical, mental and social health.
+The Healthy Built evidence-based resource, which links planning principles to he perspective the location of this development and the distance to increase in greenhouses gases and the resulting impact to air for residents to incorporate active forms of travel into their daily n health evidence demonstrates has a positive impact on Environment Linkages Toolkit (PHSA, 2018) is an ealth outcomes.
+From a healthy built environment to services will require use of a vehicle and with it on Housing is a key determinant of health.
+It has a significant influ and indirectly influences many other determinants of health suc opportunities, and access to health services.
+Healthy housing is health and well-being.
+On this note, there is concern regarding as this may lead to additional stress on residents on a yearly ba ence on our physical and mental health, social well-being, ch as income, early childhood development, educational s affordable, high quality, and in a location that ourse to Interior Health is committed to improving the health and wellnes and community partners to create policies and environments tha out to if you require clarification or have questions. s of all by working collaboratively with local governments at support good health.
+Please do not hesitate to reach 10/ gnature: / Signed By: Tanya Osborne, BAHS ency: Interior Health Authority Title: Community Health Facilitator te: May 7, 2012

 RESPONSE SUMMARY AMENDMENT BYLAW NOS.
-2905.02 & 2451.31 Approval Recommended for Reasons □ Interests Unaffected by Bylaw Outlined Below Approval Recommended Subject to Approval Not Recommended Due Conditions Below to Reasons Outlined Below - Adequate water supply for fire suppression - Plan in place for flood mitigation Signed By: Tyler Hillard Signature: Title: Deputy Chief Agency: Osoyoos Fire Rescue Date: 2021 04 30
+2905.02 & 2451.31 □ Approval Recommended for Reasons □ Interests Unaffected by Bylaw Outlined Below Approval Recommended Subject to □ Approval Not Recommended Due Conditions Below to Reasons Outlined Below - Adequate water supply for fire suppression - Plan in place for flood mitigation Signature: Signed By: Tyles Hillard Agency: Osoyoos Fire Rescue Title: Depoty Chie Date: 2021 04 30